Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-15 m. sun till half shadow hardy between -18/-21°C

--vivax 'Huanwenzhu inversa' (picture down left) New stable mutation of Phyll. vivax 'Aureocaulis.
+-vivax 'Huanwenzhu inversa' (picture down left) Stable mutation out of Phyll. vivax 'Aureocaulis.
 Discovert and named by Hans Prins and Kimmei.
 The yellow culms have a green sulcus.
 In Belgium one cane had a diameter of 10.6 cm.

 PLEIOBLASTUS